 top of page

-I was also the 2022 recipient of the Faculty of Humanities Early Career Excellence in Research Award at the University of Victoria.
+In 2022, I was recipient of the Faculty of Humanities Early Career Excellence in Research Award at the University of Victoria.

 Teaching